Copper slides, caution prevails ahead of Fed meeting

 LONDON: Copper prices fell on Tuesday alongside other commodities due to caution ahead a meeting of the US central bank, but worries about shortages and historically low stocks supported sentiment.

-Benchmark copper on the London Metal Exchange was down 0.4% at $9,515 a tonne in official rings.
+Benchmark copper on the London Metal Exchange was down 0.4% at $9,515 a tonne at 1704 GMT.
 Prices of the metal used in the power and construction industries have fallen 9% over the last two weeks.

 “China’s efforts to boost coal supplies have alleviated some fears about the power crunch and metal supplies,” said Citi analyst Oliver Nugent.